infretis/infretis/examples/gromacs/puckering/README.md

 * 2 5 11 8 1 0

-Optimize the structure and export it as "mol.sdf" in the "~/infretis/examples/gromacs/puckering/" folder.
+Optimize the structure and export it as "mol.sdf" in the "~/infretis/examples/gromacs/puckering/" folder (the .sdf format contains  coordinate, element, and bond order information).

 Then run the following commands: